Cyanoxygen/cyanrepo/README.md

 # CyanRepo

-This is a third-party software repository built in personal interest, to provide some unavailable packages in the Official AOSC Tree.
+This is a third-party software repository built in personal interest, to provide some packages which are unavailable in the Official AOSC Tree.

-Some packages are the proprietary version of a open source software, <!-- like Visual Studio Code --> some are fork of an open source software, and others are totally proprietary.
+Some of these packages are the proprietary release of a open source software, <!-- like Visual Studio Code --> some are fork of an open source software, and others are totally proprietary.

 WARNING: This repo may against their EULAs.
 Use it at your own risk.
 Some packages are amd64 only.